This is Part 2 in a series about distributed file systems.

 The CAP Theorem and Distributed File Systems

-Not all distributed file systems are created equal – and the reason for this is firmly rooted in computer science theory.
+Not all distributed file storage systems are created equal – and the reason for this is firmly rooted in computer science theory.
 The CAP Theorem states that a distributed data store can have no more than two out of the following three properties:

 - Consistency: Every read receives the most recent write or an error